Tom Meschery: Coaching career

-Post-basketball life
+Writing career

-Meschery published his first book of poems in 1970, and returned to school after his coaching stint, receiving his Master of Fine Arts degree from the University of Iowa in 1974.
-He studied poetry with Mark Strand, U.S. poet laureate, at the University of Washington.
+Meschery published his first book of poems in 1970, and returned to school after his coaching stint.
+His friend Mark Strand recommended him for the Iowa Writers' Workshop.
+Meschery received his Master of Fine Arts degree from the University of Iowa in 1974.
 After receiving his teaching credentials at the University of Nevada, Reno, Meschery taught high school English at Earl Wooster High School and Reno High School in Reno, Nevada, until his retirement from teaching in 2005.
 He is also a poet, whose works often relate to basketball, teaching, and being a Russian immigrant.
 In 2002, Meschery was inducted into the Nevada Writers Hall of Fame.

-Meschery is now living in Sacramento, California with his current wife, artist Melanie Marchant Meschery.
-He was previously married to notable author Joanne Meschery, with whom he has three children: Janai, Megan, and Matthew.
-Matthew Meschery is the former lead vocalist of OPM.
-Tom Meschery continues to write poems, fiction, and essays.
+Meschery has written five books of poetry, two memoirs and six novels.
 He traces his love of writing to his Russian maternal ancestors, Alexei and Leo Tolstoy.
 Embarking on a new career as a novelist, Meschery has completed three novels in manuscript: Mr. Dolby's Dream, She's Got Game, and The Kid Has Hops and a young adult novel, also in manuscript, entitled The Society for the Prevention of Bullying.
 He has two published collections of poetry: Nothing We Lose Can Be Replaced and Some Men and Sweat: New and Selected Poems About Sports.
 Meschery and his wife Melanie are presently collaborating on a book of poems and art about saints.

-His blog 'Meschery's Musings' discusses a variety of controversial subjects relating to sports.
+Meschery maintains a blog, 'Meschery's Musings', which discusses a variety of controversial subjects relating to sports.
 Each blog ends with a sports poem.
 Meschery says he wishes to introduce the public to fine contemporary poems whose subject is sports in the same way Garrison Keillor makes poetry in general available to his listeners on his morning radio broadcasts.

+Personal life

+Meschery lives in Sacramento, California, with his wife, artist Melanie Marchant Meschery.
+He was previously married to Joanne Meschery, with whom he has three children: Janai, Megan, and Matthew.
+Matthew Meschery is the former lead vocalist of OPM.

+Meschery was diagnosed with multiple myeloma in 2005 and was told that he had only five years to live.
+His cancer has been in remission since 2008.